 In 2017 a £2,500 grant supported the charity’s drug and alcohol awareness sessions.
 Many of the young people that the charity works with have drug and alcohol problems which affects their mental health, their relationships with other people and therefore their ability to live within the local community.
 These sessions helped them gain a greater understanding of the impact of their behaviour and also contributed towards their LifeSkills modules - and therefore potentially a recognised qualification.

 Barrie Hodge, Head of Fundraising and Communications at St Basils, said:

 “Sadly, as a coping mechanism for the many complex issues which come as a result of losing a home, some people turn to alcohol and drugs.
 If this cycle isn’t broken it can result in entrenched homelessness which can have a devastating impact on the person and their community.
 The money we received from the National Express Foundation allowed us to educate young people facing this problem and will make young lives better.”

 Tara Martins Community Project helps homeless single people by offering free bed spaces in a night shelter as well as an opportunity to have a healthy evening meal and a shower, facilities to wash their clothes and have breakfast.

-With our support through a £2,500 grant the group can now expand the level of help on offer by engaging not only the street homeless, but unemployed vulnerable people aged 18-25 with underlying mental health and addiction problems, The funding will support the costs associated with a day training/activity centre where the group will provide local young people with the opportunity to learn skills and access training that will enable them get back into further education or jobs, enabling them to live happy, healthy and independent lives.
+With our support through a £2,500 grant the group were able to expand the level of help on offer by engaging not only the street homeless, but unemployed vulnerable people aged 18-25 with underlying mental health and addiction problems.
+The funding supported the costs associated with a day training/activity centre where the group were able to provide local young people with the opportunity to learn skills and access training that enables them to get back into further education or jobs and live happy, healthy and independent lives.